Don't use a cheap, slow USB 2.0 drive! I recommend a fast USB 3.0 USB flash drive like this one.

 Note that the same ISO/payload/software may be listed in more than one place.

-If no special instructions or links are given, then the ISO/payload should 'just work' if you copy it to a normal menu folder on the E2B USB drive (for most payloads you will need to run \MAKE_THIS_DRIVE_CONTIGUOUS.cmd too).
+If no special instructions or links are given, then the ISO/payload should 'just work' if you copy it to a normal menu folder on the E2B USB drive.

-If your USB drive does not seem to boot, check it works by running \QEMU_MENU_TEST (run as admin).cmd from the USB drive (it should at least boot to the E2B Main menu).
+If your USB drive does not seem to boot on a real system, check it boots by running \QEMU_MENU_TEST (run as admin).cmd from the USB drive (it should at least boot to the E2B Main menu).
 If it does not boot to the Main menu, you have done something wrong!
 If it does boot, then the problem is with your system's BIOS/firmware settings - refer to the FAQ and Troubleshooting pages.
+QEMU is a 32-bit emulator and should boot 32-bit ISOs too!

 You can directly boot from USB if you use Virtual Machine USB Boot.
 Tutorial here.